SeanOC/django-orm-tutorial/docs/intro.rst

 ==========

 So that's it for basic ORM functionality.
 From here you should be able to build most basic applications and move on to learn about more advanced bits of the ORM.

+You can get the source to these docs as well as the completed example project at `github <http://github.com/SeanOC/django-orm-tutorial>`_.